-The rise of supply chains, within and across borders, is one of the most striking features in the recent decades of economic transformation (Johnson, 2017).
-While the efficiency gains from complex supply chains have been established theoretically and empirically, a growing literature has also found that supply chains can transmit shocks across regions with significant economic consequences.
-For instance, following the 2011 Tohoku earthquake, supply chain disruptions for multinational affiliates operating in the US lead to a substantial decrease in US industrial production (Boehm et al., 2019a).
-During the Covid-19 pandemic, significant global supply chain disruptions ensued, propagating the shock (Bonadio et al., 2021) and amplifying shortages and inflationary pressures world-wide (LaBelle and Santacreu, 2022).
-This lead to an increased emphasis by policymakers to develop policies to make supply chains more resilient and robust.1
+The rise of complex supply chains is one of the most striking features of recent decades (Johnson, 2017).
+While the efficiency gains from these supply chains have been well established, a growing literature has found that supply chains transmit shocks across regions with significant economic consequences.
+For instance, the 2011 Tohoku earthquake disrupted US-based multinational affiliates' supply chains, substantially decreasing US industrial production (Boehm et al., 2019a).
+During the Covid-19 pandemic, significant global supply-chain disruptions ensued, propagating the shock (Bonadio et al., 2021) and amplifying shortages and inflationary pressures worldwide (di Giovanni et al., 2022; LaBelle and Santacreu, 2022).
+This led to increased interest in policies making supply chains more resilient and robust.1

-Despite their importance, we still lack empirical evidence on which features make supply chains resilient to external shocks.
-In this paper, we use a novel dataset of daily firm-to-firm transactions from India, coupled with a large exogenous shock that disrupted supply chains to varying degrees.
-There are at least three dimensions along which supply chain resilience can be studied following disruptions: whether or not it leads to a drop in input usage and output, whether or not supplier links are maintained following the shock, and third, whether it is easy to find new suppliers to replace existing suppliers if links are broken.
+Despite their importance, we lack empirical evidence on which features make supply chains resilient to shocks.
+In this paper, we use new data on daily firm-to-firm transactions from India, coupled with a large exogenous shock that disrupted supply chains to varying degrees.
+There are at least three dimensions along which supply-chain resilience can be studied following disruptions: whether input usage and output drops, whether supplier links are maintained, and whether it is easy to find new suppliers to replace existing suppliers if links are broken.
 We measure resilience along all three dimensions.

-We use event-studies to estimate the causal effect of a supplier-specific disruption on a firm's ability to preserve its supply chain links and input usage.
-We then assess which characteristics of these supply chains made them more resilient.
+We use event-studies to estimate the causal effect of a supplier-specific disruption on a firm's ability to preserve its supply-chain links and input usage.
+We then assess which characteristics of supply chains made them more resilient.

 Two particular features of our setting make it ideal to answer this question.
-First, we obtain unique daily establishment-to-establishment data from 2018-2020 on the near universe of transactions, where at least one node of the transaction lies within a large Indian state.
-Second, we leverage the fact that India had a mosaic of Covid-19 restriction policies, generating variation in the impact on supply-chain links.
-Between March - May 2020 districts in India were alternatively classified into red, orange or green zones, with red zones facing the most stringent restrictions.
-In March 2020, the average separation rate from red zone suppliers were almost double than those from green zone suppliers.
+First, we obtain unique daily firm-to-firm data from 2018-2020 on the near universe of transactions, where at least one node of the transaction lies within a large Indian state.2 Second, we leverage India's mosaic of Covid-19 restriction policies, generating plausibly exogenous variation in the impact on supply-chain links.
+Between March and May 2020 districts in India were classified into red, orange or green zones, with red zones facing the most stringent restrictions.
+In March 2020, the average separation rate from red-zone suppliers was almost double than those from green-zone suppliers.

-To first estimate the causal impact of the shock on supply chain disruptions we use an event-study regression.
-We begin by constructing a firm-level measure of supplier risk, based on the existing supplier network before the shock and the exposure of suppliers to different lockdown policies across India.
-We then implement a differences-in-differences estimation to compare the resilience of firms with suppliers facing strict lockdowns to the resilience of firms with suppliers facing mild lockdowns, relative to the period before the pandemic.
-To control for own-demand shocks that affect separation rates, we control for a rich set of fixed effects such as firm, industry-time, and own-district-time.
-Such controls allow us to compare firms within a given industry, who face a similar lockdown policy themselves, but differ in their supplier composition before the shock.
+To estimate the causal impact of the shock on supply-chain disruptions we use an eventstudy regression.
+We begin by constructing a firm-level measure of supplier risk, based on the existing supplier network before the shock, and the exposure of suppliers to different lockdown policies across India.
+We then estimate a differences-in-differences specification, comparing the resilience of firms whose suppliers faced strict lockdowns to firms whose suppliers faced mild lockdowns, relative to the period before the pandemic.
+To control for own-demand shocks, we include a rich set of fixed effects such as firm, industry-time, and own-district-time.
+Therefore, we compare firms within a given industry that face similar lockdown policies but differ in their pre-shock supplier compositions.

-1The White House's 100-day review of America's Supply Chains in June 2021: "Building Resilient Supply Chains, Revitalizing American Manufacturing and Fostering Broad-Based Growth"
+1The White House's June 2021 100-day review of America's Supply Chains: "Building Resilient Supply Chains, Revitalizing American Manufacturing and Fostering Broad-Based Growth."

-2The state is twice the population of Chile and three times the population of Belgium; both popular sources of firm-to-firm data.
+2The state is twice Chile's population and three times Belgium's; both popular sources of firm-to-firm data.